berke-m-turkay/ai-energy-calculations/README.md

 # ai-energy-carbon-calculations

 This repository models and projects the energy consumption, computational demand, user adoption, and environmental impact of Artificial Intelligence systems from 2024 to 2050.
-It integrates a suite of empirically grounded submodels based on historical trends and Monte Carlo simulation techniques.
+It integrates a set of empirically grounded submodels based on historical trends and Monte Carlo simulation techniques.